Top 5 Pet Travel Tips

 Smart Solutions for Pet Owners on the Move

-Whether you’re traveling for the holidays or purely for a much-needed vacation, you may be one of the 29.1 million Americans1 who hit the road with your pet.
+Whether you’re traveling for the holidays or purely for a much-needed vacation, you may be one of the 29.1 million Americans who hit the road with your pet.

 According to PetRelocation.com, an international pet travel and transportation industry service provider, most pet owners travel at least once a year with their pets.
-TripIt, a popular travel organizing app, recently revealed that 77% of of users surveyed indicated their travel plans would be influenced by their pets.
-According to a survey by the American Pet Products Association 37 percent of pet owners take their animals on the road, up from 19 percent about 10 years ago.
+TripIt, a popular travel organizing app, recently revealed that 77% of users surveyed indicated their travel plans would be influenced by their pets.
+According to a survey by the American Pet Products Association 37%of pet owners take their animals on the road, up from 19%about 10 years ago.

-So, how can you and Fido have a stress-free journey?
+So, how can you and your pet have a stress-free journey?
 Here are the top five tips on maintaining creature comforts while in transit.

 1. Pet Identification

 You don’t leave home without a proper ID, and neither should your pet.
-Make sure your cherished family companion wears a collar with current identification, including multiple phone numbers.
-If visiting family, consider having a new tag printed that also lists a local phone number.
+Make sure your pet wears a collar with current identification, including multiple phone numbers.
 Also ensure that your pet is microchipped and that their microchip registration is current.
 Many pets escape without their collars and tags, and if they are far from home, a microchip may be their only chance of getting home.

 Pack a recent photo of your pet along with current vaccination records.
 If you and your pet become separated, a photo will help your search efforts.
 Up-to-date vaccination records and a recent health certificate are required when traveling on any airline, and, in case you want to pamper your pet at a daycare facility or need last-minute boarding, these records will be required.
 Also, be sure your pets are current on their heartworm pills and flea and tick control, especially if they’re going to a pet-friendly hotel or on an outdoor vacation where these parasites are going to be common.